james5101/katacoda-scenarios/3musketeers/java-to-3musketeers/step2.md

 `echo Click Here to send ctrl-alt-del to Terminal 1`{{execute interrupt T1}}

 ## Task
-Let's tidy up after ourselves so that we dont leave any orphaned containers.
+Let's tidy up after ourselves so that we don't leave any orphaned containers.
 The following commands will remove the containers and the images.

 `docker rm -f $(docker ps -a -q)`{{execute T1}}
 `docker rmi -f javaspring-docker)`{{execute T1}}